Key moments surrounding the killing of Jamal Khashoggi

 INTERNATIONAL UPROAR

 —Oct.
-14: Trump tells CBS' "60 Minutes" that "we're going to get to the bottom of it, and there will be severe punishment" if Saudi Arabia is involved.
+14: Trump says that "we're going to get to the bottom of it, and there will be severe punishment" if Saudi Arabia is involved.
 The kingdom responds with a blistering attack against those who threaten it, as the manager of a Saudi-owned satellite news channel suggests the country could retaliate through its oil exports.
 The Saudi stock exchange plunges as much as 7 percent at one point.

 —Oct.
 16: A high-level Turkish official tells the AP that "certain evidence" was found in the Saudi Consulate proving Khashoggi was killed there.
 Pompeo arrives for meetings in Saudi Arabia with King Salman and Prince Mohammed.
 Meanwhile, Trump compares the case to the appointment of now-Supreme Court Justice Brett Kavanaugh during his confirmation hearing, saying: "Here we go again with you're guilty until proven innocent."